matthieu2311/Service-Energy-Monitor/src/README.md

 ['linuxConsumption.go'](./Go_code/controller/linuxConsumption.go) : this file is responsible for getting the energy consumption of the hardware when running on linux machines.
 It uses the data provided by intel-rapl, so the hardware needs to have this feature.
 Also because of this, it needs root privileges which means you have to compile the whole project and launch it with <em>sudo ./main</em>.
 More on this below on the how to use paragraph.

 ['readCSV.go'](./Go_code/controller/readCSV.go) : this file was originally thought in order to use this project with ['DEMETER'](https://github.com/Constellation-Group/Demeter) and to base the data consumption on DEMETER csv files.
-However, it can basically work with any csv given some conditions : it needs to be ";" separated values instead of "," (this is a single character to change in the code, so in reality it's not a big deal), the first column needs to be the UNIX time when the data was retrieved, the last column needs to be the total amount of energy consumed (in mWh) by the concerned process, and finally the last row of each batch of data must end with a row with the name 'CPU' on the second column.
-If it's not clear, go see the file I will add some more info if I'm not too lazy (spoiler I am).
+However, it can basically work with any csv given some conditions : it needs to be ";" separated values instead of "," (this is a single character to change in the code, so in reality it's not a big deal), the first column needs to be the UNIX time when the data was retrieved, the last column needs to be the total amount of energy consumed (in mWh) by the concerned process, and finally the last row of each batch of data must end with a row with the name 'CPU Energy' on the second column.

 </details>
 <details>